• Skip to main content

 Instructions

-• Put all dressing ingredients in a small mason jar with a lid and shake well.
+• Add all of the dressing ingredients to a large jar and shake well.

 Notes